GatoGraphQL/GatoGraphQL/README.md

 ## Installation

+_**Important:** PoP is currently not very smooth to install, it's a slightly lengthy manual process.
+We hope soon we will have scripts automating the process.
+If you would like to help us, that would be very welcome!
+[More info here](https://github.com/leoloso/PoP/issues/49)._

 1. Install the [latest version](https://wordpress.org/latest.zip) of WordPress
 2. Download/clone this repository on the same folder
-3. Create all required pages/categories/etc, to be found in each plugin's `config/constants.php` file (eg: [this file](https://github.com/leoloso/PoP/blob/master/wp-content/plugins/pop-coreprocessors/config/constants.php)), and set those constants with their corresponding ID ([there's an issue](https://github.com/leoloso/PoP/issues/38) to do this through scripts)
+3. Create all required pages/categories/etc, to be found in each plugin's `config/constants.php` file (eg: [this file](https://github.com/leoloso/PoP/blob/master/wp-content/plugins/pop-coreprocessors/config/constants.php)), and set those constants with their corresponding ID
 4. Activate all plug-ins and the theme

 ### Required 3rd-party plugins